rwaldron/jquery.eventsource/README.markdown

 ## Some Thoughts...

-* Q. why use EventSource rather than Websockets?
+* Q. why use EventSource rather than Websockets?<br>
   A. EventSource is easier to setup on server (uses http), lighter and most of the times - that's what you acually need.